What is the most important information I should know about Ketamine and Esketamine (Spravato)?

 after you take Ketamine or Esketamine.
 Tell your healthcare provider right away if you get chest pain, shortness of breath, sudden severe

-vision, or seizures after taking Ketamine or Esketamine.
+headache, change in vision, or seizures after taking Ketamine or Esketamine.

 • Problems with thinking clearly.
 Tell your healthcare provider if you have problems thinking or remembering.